facebook/react-native-website/website/blog/2023-01-20-typescript-first.md

 ### What if I find a bug in the TypeScript declaration?

-Regardless of whether you’re using built-in TS types or `@types/react-native`, if you find a bug please submit a PR to both [React Native](https://github.com/facebook/react-native) and [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repositories .
+Regardless of whether you’re using built-in TS types or `@types/react-native`, if you find a bug please submit a PR to both [React Native](https://github.com/facebook/react-native) and [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repositories.
 If you don’t know how to fix it, please file a Github issue in the React Native repository and mention [@lunaleaps](https://github.com/lunaleaps) on the issue.

 ## Documentation is TypeScript First